tej-prash/Job-Recommendation-System/README.md

 4) The csv files contained in the ./data/job_profile and ./data/user_profile contain the independent job and user profiles
 5) The recommendations.csv contains top 10 recommendations for a random sample(first 200 users) of the Stack Overflow dataset
 7) Cells 3 onwards contain code snippets attempted during the preprocessing stages
+NOTE: To get your own recommendations, pass 1 as the third parameter and you will be prompted to enter your details

 About Inferences.ipynb
 1) This contains code which was used to make inferences about the dataset